vichargrave/vichargrave.github.io/_posts/2019-04-17-packet-capture-with-tshark-and-elasticsearch.md

 ### Main Application

-espcap.py supports these command line options:
+Espcap supports these command line options:

 - `--node`  – The IP address and port of the Elasticsearch instance where the packets will be indexed.
 - `--nic`   – The network interface that will be used for live capture